tutebatti/FLExhmtl2XeLaTeX/README.md

 Adaption will possibly be needed regarding the verb stems as well as phonology and morphology;
 both the latter sections are based on a possibly outdated sample entry.

-3) A third XSLT file is only a container that points to several modules.
+3) A third XSLT file, `xml2tex.xsl`, is only a container that points to several modules.
 These modules correspond to the different sections and elements of an entry.
 For some modules, pictures showing the correspondences between the elements and the output are included for better documentation.
 (However, these will need updating after most changes...)

 These modules will need most adaption to achieve the desired output.
 However, there can be no general remarks at this point.
+Please refer to the individual XSLT files with the respective comments in the code for documentation.

 4) The final XML file is compiled using XeLaTeX.
 If problems are encountered, there can be two reasons: either there are inconsistencies on the level of an individual entry (typos etc.) which need to be changed manually. or there is a structural problem (e.g. the &/ampersand character appearing time and again in an element), which should be solved automatically via code.

+### Switches

+There are currently two switches: spacious/compact layout; show/hide dates (creation dates etc.).
+In the beginning of file `xml2tex.xsl`, these can each be set to `true()` or `false()`.
+Conditionals in the respective templates take care of the rest.
+Further switches can be introduced following the same or similar method.

 ## Workflow for FLEx Output Transformation